mui/material-ui/docs/data/base/components/form-control/form-control.md

 {{"demo": "BasicFormControl.js"}}

-The FormControlUnstyled provides a context that can be read by the useFormControl hook.
+The FormControlUnstyled provides a context that can be read by the useFormControlUnstyledContext hook.

-## useFormControl hook
+## useFormControlUnstyledContext hook

 The useFormControl hook can be used to enable integration between custom form inputs and FormControlUnstyled.
 Additionally, you can read the form control's state and react to its changes in a custom component.